gribscan/gribscan/README.md

 ## installing

-`gribscan` is on pypi, you can install the recent released version using
+`gribscan` is on [PyPI](http://pypi.org/project/gribscan/), you can install the recent released version using

 ```bash
 pip install gribscan